mesos/chronos/README.md

 `/path/to/jobs/config` is the path where you would like the configuration data to live.

-Note: `chronos-sync.rb` does not delete jobs.
-If you want to remove a job, you must manually remove it using the API or web UI.
+Note: `chronos-sync.rb` does not delete jobs by default.
+You can pass the `--delete-missing` flag to `chronos-sync.rb` to remove jobs.
+Alternatively, you can manually remove it using the API or web UI.

 ## Debugging Chronos Jobs